robvandenbrink/Critical-Controls-v7/CC06/README.md

-Critical Control 06
-Scripts in support of CIS Critical Control 06
+Scripts in Support of CIS Critical Controls 06